flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/online-atc.md

 # flyPad Online ATC

-## Description

-The FlyByWire flyPad helps pilots managing the communication frequencies when using Online ATC services like VATSIM or IVAO.

-It lists all currently available ATC stations which can then be activated in the RMP 1 by a single click.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-online-atc-vatsim.png" style="width: 100%; height: auto;" loading="lazy">
     <a href="../dashboard/">   <div class="imagemap" style="position: absolute; left: 1.7%; top:  6.9%; width: 5.8%; height: 7.0%;"><span class="imagemapname">Dashboard</span></div></a>